terabyte/k8s-demo/kubernetes.md

 * rkt - a slightly-less-common containerization runtime (produced for CoreOS)
 * minikube - a tool that makes it easy to run k8s locally.  minikube runs a single-node k8s cluster inside a VM on your machine for testing or development.
 * Helm - often called "the k8s package manager", helm is a tool of defining how a k8s application is deployed and upgraded.
 If you want to run a k8s friendly application, it is likely you can simply get its "helm chart" and run it using helm.
 * Skaffold - A CLI tool that facilitates continuous development for k8s applications.
+* kubectl - the CLI tool with which you issue commands to a k8s cluster
+* kubeadm - the CLI tool with which you actually start and administer a k8s cluster in production (as opposed to using, e.g. minikube)

 # From the Ground Up

-The understand k8s, we are going to build a k8s application from the ground up.
+To understand k8s, we are going to build a k8s application from the ground up.
 All applications start with a container.
 We will make a hello, world application in a container, using docker.